MetaDocencia/SitioWeb/content/en/post/2024/20240320-QUESTcollaboration.md

 *Did you like this post?
 You can freely reuse it under the license CC by 4.0; you just have to cite it.*

 This is the quote that we recommend you use to reference it:
+Sabrina López, Jesica Formoso, Laura Ación.
+(2024).
+Contributing to the discussion on the decolonization of health research.
+Zenodo. https://doi.org/10.5281/zenodo.10854790